‘I’m a Tennis Pro, and This Is How To Improve Your Agility On and Off the Court’

 "A big part of the CrossFit community, for example, is functional movement and a lot of the exercises are to increase agility," says Baxter.
 "When you build up agility, you build strength, and when you build strength, a lot of things in your daily life are easier from picking up your kid to lifting a bag of dog food into the trunk to getting something heavy off the top shelf."

-Whether you're a tennis plater or not, Bolling and Baxter favorite training exercises are meant to improve your your agility on and off the court.
+Whether you're swinging a tennis racket or not, Bolling and Baxter favorite training exercises are meant to improve your your agility on and off the court.

 The best agility training exercises, according to tennis pros